MrAryanDev/marzban2marzneshin/README.md

 add `AUTH_GENERATION_ALGORITHM=plain` at the end of `/etc/opt/marzneshin/.env`.

 ### Set For Local MarzNode:
-add `AUTH_GENERATION_ALGORITHM: "plain"` in the environment section of the Marzneshin docker compose in the `/etc/opt/marzneshin/docker-compose.yml` file.
+add `AUTH_GENERATION_ALGORITHM: "plain"` in the environment section of `marznode` service of the Marzneshin docker compose in the `/etc/opt/marzneshin/docker-compose.yml` file.

 ### Set For MarzNode Script: